BMW 3 Series Compact

-The BMW 3 Series Compact is a car which was produced from 1993 through 2004 by BMW.
-It is a 3-door hatchback version of the BMW 3 Series and was initially based on the E36 platform, before switching to the E46 platform in 2001.
+The BMW 3 Series Compact is a car which was produced from 1994 through 2004 by BMW.
+It is a 3-door hatchback version of the BMW 3 Series through two generations, for the E36 platform in 1993 and E46 platform in 2001.
+Unlike most hatchback competitors which were transverse engine front-wheel drive, the 3 Series Compact uses the longitudinal engine rear-wheel drive layout.

-The launch models were powered by four-cylinder petrol engines, with the range expanded over the years to include a four-cylinder compressed natural gas engine, four-cylinder diesel engines and six-cylinder petrol engines.
-Unlike most hatchback competitors, the 3 Series Compact uses rear-wheel drive (instead of front-wheel drive).

-In 2004, the 3 Series Compact was replaced by the 1 Series.
+In 2004, the 3 Series Compact was replaced by the 1 Series which encompassed 3-door and 5-door hatchback, coupé and convertible body styles (the coupé and convertible models have been marketed separately as the 2 Series since 2014) as BMW's entry-level cars; a new nameplate was created since the 1 Series is smaller than the contemporary 3 Series despite sharing mechanical components.
 The 3 Series GT, introduced in 2013, is not a successor to the 3 Series Compact, despite also using a hatchback rear opening.